 - Instant Pot butternut squash soup

-- Instant Pot split pea soup
+- Instant Pot potato soup

-- Instant Pot black bean soup
+- Instant Pot chicken noodle soup

 - Instant Pot beef stew